-In 1972, singer Kevin Cronin made his debut with the band on the 'T.W.O.' album.
-His initial run with REO Speedwagon would last just one LP (he was out after its release, but would return four years later).
-Before he split, he made his mark with three songs on 'T.W.O.,' including this emphatic statement that still finds its way into set lists from time to time.
+Singer Kevin Cronin made his debut with the band in 1972 on the T.W.O. album.
+His initial run with REO Speedwagon lasted just one LP: Cronin left after its release, only to return four years later.
+Before he split, he made his mark with three songs on T.W.O., including this emphatic statement that still finds its way into set lists from time to time.

-The closing cut on 'T.W.O.' is one of the better Gary Richrath / Kevin Cronin pairings from the band’s catalog.
-'Golden Country' is a biting political statement penned by Richrath, and you can feel the anger seething from his guitar strings amid the progressive organ swells, as Cronin spits out lyrics that are sadly still quite relevant today.
+The closing cut on T.W.O. is one of the better Gary Richrath / Kevin Cronin pairings from REO Speedwagon’s catalog.
+"Golden Country" is a biting political statement penned by Richrath.
+You can feel the anger seething from his guitar strings amid the progressive organ swells, as Cronin spits out lyrics that are sadly still quite relevant today.

-Kevin Cronin’s return to the band on 1976's 'R.E.O.' album (which followed the somewhat ironically titled ‘This Time We Mean It’ LP) features this strong call to action as its lead-off track.
+Kevin Cronin’s returned to the band for 1976's R.E.O. album, which followed the somewhat ironically titled ‘This Time We Mean It’ LP.
+This strong call to action served as the lead-off track.
 It’s become one of REO’s rockin’ anthems in concert over the years and a signature exit phrase for Cronin, who often ends his messages to fans with a simple “Keep Pushin’, KC.”

 Kevin Cronin knows how to talk to the ladies: “As soon as you are ready, woman, I am willin’ to make the break that we are on the brink of.”
-From there, there's plenty of love spillin’, deserts burnin’ and an offer to “turn some pages” ... which have nothing to do with Bob Seger.
+From there, the track offers plenty of love spillin’, deserts burnin’ and an offer to “turn some pages” ... which have nothing to do with Bob Seger.